Ångström-laboratoriet · 13 February 2026

 Users inadvertently expose sensitive information by pasting it into AI tools.

-AI models generate confident-sounding but incorrect outputs:
+AI models generate confident-sounding but incorrect outputs.

 AI agents call tools and take actions to advance the storyline — even when the storyline is wrong.